 - Other infections.
 Infections such as chlamydia, Mycoplasma pneumoniae, Yersinia enterocolitica (a bacterial infection that causes diarrhoea and tummy (abdominal) pain), Salmonella spp. and Campylobacter spp., are other, less common, triggers.

 - Certain medicines.
 A reaction to certain medicines may trigger erythema nodosum in some people - for example, reactions to some antibiotics or the combined oral contraceptive pill.

 - Inflammatory bowel disease.
 People with an inflammatory bowel condition such as ulcerative colitis and Crohn's disease may also develop erythema nodosum.
 See separate leaflets called Ulcerative Colitis and Crohn's Disease for more details.

 - Pregnancy.
 Occasionally, pregnancy can trigger erythema nodosum.

 - Certain cancers, including lymphoma and leukaemia, can also be triggers.

 Erythema nodosum is rare.
 It affects between 2 and 3 in every 10,000 people per year.
-It is most common between the ages of 20 and 40 but it can occur at any age.
-One study found that 38 was the most common age.
-In adults, erythema nodosum is six times more likely to affect women than men.
+It is most common in women between the ages of 20 and 30 years but it can occur at any age.
 In children, it affects boys and girls equally.

 What are the symptoms of erythema nodosum?